benOesing/chaos-recipe-overlay/README.md

 ## Disclaimer:
 This fork was very rushed, due to the new season approaching.
 In a few hours of testing it worked as intended and i managed to fill nearly exactly the amount of sets I wanted.

-<b>You should look over all items not to miss a 6 socket or even a 6L.
+<b>You should look over all items not to miss a valueable item.
 The chaos recipe filter overrides ~~every existing filter for matching items!~~ only rules for items we want to find!</b>

 [![Github All Releases](https://img.shields.io/github/downloads/benOesing/chaos-recipe-overlay/total.svg)]()

-# Chaos recipe overlay
+# Original Project: Chaos recipe overlay

 ![image](https://user-images.githubusercontent.com/4255460/67449569-999e0a80-f5e8-11e9-9f8e-b09063c960e7.png)